PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 aws ec2 describe-images --filters "Name=owner-alias,Values=aws-marketplace" --filters Name=name,Values=PA-VM-AWS-10* Name=product-code,Values=6njl1pau431dv1qxipg63mvah --region us-west-2
 ```

-> &#10067; How many different BYOL AMIs are avilable for 10.x in this region?

-- We see that `10.0.4` AMI is availble, which is what we are targeting for this deployment

-> &#10067; What is the Marketplace AMI ID for 10.0.4 in this region?

-> &#10067; What are some options if there is no AMI available for your targetd version?
+- Press space a few times to page down

 - Try using query to control what data is returned

 ```
 aws ec2 describe-images --filters "Name=owner-alias,Values=aws-marketplace" --filters Name=name,Values=PA-VM-AWS-10* Name=product-code,Values=6njl1pau431dv1qxipg63mvah --region us-west-2 --query 'Images[].[ImageId,Name]'
 ```

+- We see that `10.0.4` AMI is availble, which is what we are targeting for this deployment

+> &#10067; How many different BYOL AMIs are avilable for 10.x in this region?
+>
+> &#10067; What is the Marketplace AMI ID for 10.0.4 in this region?

+> &#10067; What are some options if there is no AMI available for your targetd version?

 ---